-- 3.1.
-ABs shall have written procedures for ensuring that appropriate mechanisms and criteria are in place to cover and assess: - the applicant scope of accreditation (initial or extension) in a representative way; and - ii) the scope of accreditation during each accreditation cycle. - 3.2.
-Those procedures shall conform with the provisions set out in this document, and detail: - the approach to achieve representative sampling (quantitatively and qualitatively); - ii) the mechanisms used to cover the scope of accreditation and the criteria for selection and use of each mechanism; and - iii) the records to be kept. - 3.3.
+3.1.
+ABs shall have written procedures for ensuring that appropriate mechanisms and criteria are in place to cover and assess:

+- i) the applicant scope of accreditation (initial or extension) in a representative way; and - ii) the scope of accreditation during each accreditation cycle.

+3.2.
+Those procedures shall conform with the provisions set out in this document, and detail:

+- i) the approach to achieve representative sampling (quantitatively and qualitatively); - ii) the mechanisms used to cover the scope of accreditation and the criteria for selection and use of each mechanism; and - iii) the records to be kept.

+3.3.
 The procedures for reporting a witnessing shall give evidence and provide the conclusions and judgement of the AB assessment team as to the implementation of CB process to perform the audit and the conformity and performance of the CB team, with the relevant requirements and the overall competence of the CB for the activities it performs.
-AB witnessing report shall include where applicable: - i) comments on CB planning (determination of audit time, audit programme if available and audit plan); - ii) audit team (competence of the team, job assignment, scope coverage and effectiveness of the audit); - iii) auditing technique (interview, observation of processes and activities, review of documentation and records, sampling, establishment of audit trails, ability to collect, verify and record evidence of conformity and non-conformity in line with the required elements for the type of audit, appropriateness of grading of findings, handling of previous findings, reporting, opening and closing meetings and debriefs);
+AB witnessing report shall include where applicable:

+- i) comments on CB planning (determination of audit time, audit programme if available and audit plan); - ii) audit team (competence of the team, job assignment, scope coverage and effectiveness of the audit);

+IAF MD 17:2023 International Accreditation Forum, Inc. Issue 2, Version 2 Witnessing Activities for the Accreditation of Management Systems Certification Bodies

-- iv) comments on CB findings and conclusions in relation to the client MS conformity and implementation, and significant findings not reported or identified by the CB's audit team, if applicable; - v) others (e.g. whether impartiality was maintained, safety arrangements, confidentiality, regulatory or legal compliance, post-witnessing activities if included, conformity with the CB procedures); - vi) AB findings and conclusions identified during the witnessed audit; and - vii) a conclusion on the reliability of the CB's report to reflect the actual audit findings and conclusions. - 3.4.
-The AB report on the witnessing should not duplicate the information already provided in the CB audit report. - 3.5.
+- iv) comments on CB findings and conclusions in relation to the client MS conformity and implementation, and significant findings not reported or identified by the CB's audit team, if applicable; - v) others (e.g. whether impartiality was maintained, safety arrangements, confidentiality, regulatory or legal compliance, post-witnessing activities if included, conformity with the CB procedures); - vi) AB findings and conclusions identified during the witnessed audit; and - vii) a conclusion on the reliability of the CB's report to reflect the actual audit findings and conclusions.

+3.4.
+The AB report on the witnessing should not duplicate the information already provided in the CB audit report.

+3.5.
 If the AB assessor was not present throughout the CB audit, the witness report should outline which audit activities were witnessed (including identification of the parts of the audit plan and which requirements of the MS standard were witnessed by the AB).